janelu9/flash-finetuning/README.md

 model = BaichuanForCausalLMPipe(...
 ```

-Pipeline engine could load and save model's weights with Hugging Face's format directly.
-It could also load and resume from the checkpoint.
-If you want to resume interruption, any configs shouldn't be modified.
+Generally, every GPU device reads one piece of data, that means one worker with 8 GPUs will need to allocate a total of 8x data size on its CPU memory.
+But now it need only 1x size if these GPUs belong to one pipeline in my project with special optimization.
+So I recommend you to train model with faster and low-cost pipeline parallelism rather than ZERO if your data are really big.
+Pipeline engine could load and save model's weights with HuggingFace's format directly here.
+It could also resume from the checkpoint, if you want to resume interruption, any configs shouldn't be modified.

 ## Batch Inference